Gordhan: Moyane's damning claims of racism, arrogance and corruption

 The world is changing fast and to keep up you need local knowledge with global context.

-There’s no love lost between former Sars head Tom Moyane and Public Enterprises Minister Pravin Gordhan.
+There’s no love lost between former South African Revenue Service (Sars) head Tom Moyane and Public Enterprises Minister Pravin Gordhan.
 The two have been sworn enemies for years, battling it out in court over allegations of state capture, corruption and illegal activities.
 While Moyane was eventually sacked from his position in 2018 by President Cyril Ramaphosa, he hasn’t taken the blow to his career lightly, applying to cross-examine Gordhan in a bid to clear his name.
-While counter-accusations of lies, fraud and state capture were heard by Judge Ray Zondo at the commission, it was Moyane’s damning allegations, backed by proof against Gordhan which ultimately stole the show – Bernice Maune
+While counter-accusations of lies, fraud and state capture were heard by Judge Ray Zondo at the commission, it was Moyane’s damning allegations against Gordhan, which ultimately stole the show – Bernice Maune

-On the basis of Moyane’s allegations against him, Gordhan maintained he was innocent.
+On Moyane’s allegations against him that he is racist, Gordhan maintained he was innocent.

 Mpofu cited how Gordhan had called Moyane ‘cheeky,’ telling him to grow up during an encounter at a Sars meeting.
 The statement, which Mpofu said was belittling and racist, was evident in Gordhan’s racism towards black Africans.